abhgithb/abh-API/home.md

 # Shipping API - UAPIM Demo

-Show a single shipping order if current User has access permissions to it.
+Show a single shipping order if current User has access permissions to it.abh

 **URL** : `/api/shipping/:pk/`